Peak Details

 - Personal expenses like additional out-of-package services, shopping, laundry, personal hygiene, and the use of different communication modes.

-- The set summit bonus amount of US$1,200 for climbing with Sherpa Guides set by the Mountaineering Association and Department and Department of Tourism.
+- The set summit bonus amount of US$1,200 for a Sherpa Guide

 - Alcoholic Beverages.